 "Mahone's Tavern" was one of the first buildings constructed following the 1791 incorporation of Jerusalem (renamed Courtland in 1888).
 Jerusalem was incorporated in 1791 by act of the Virginia General Assembly.
 The original portion of the present day building was constructed by Thomas Hunt and Henry Adams in 1796.
 According to existing Southampton County Court records, on May 15, 1797, a motion was granted to Mr. Hunt and Mr. Adams to "keep an ordinary" at their house in the town of Jerusalem.
 Mahone's Tavern, built on one of the original lots (Lot #18) of Jerusalem is a two-story, three-bay, gable-roofed, wood framed Federal style structure over a brick raised basement, with a gable roof of standing seam metal and two exterior chimneys.
 Both floors have a hall and parlor plan.
 The windows on the front elevation have thick wooden sills and frames.
 The first story of this elevation is pierced by two symmetrically arranged six over six, double hung sash windows.
 The second story of the front elevation has smaller six over nine double hung sash windows.
 There are no windows on the gable ends of the house except at the attic level, which has small flanking windows on either side of the exterior end chimneys.
 The rear windows are historic, though of a later date than those on the front.
 The chimney on the east side is original and only recently was repointed.
 The west chimney collapsed and was rebuilt in the 1930s.
 The raised basement, entered through an attached shed on the east elevation, has a dirt floor and has six feet of headroom.
 The structure is supported by large hand-hewn pine timbers and the foundation is brick laid in Flemish bond.
-To the west, the lot is bounded by what was once known as the "Bell" house and there is less than six feet between them, as they were once joined by a corridor added by Fielding Mahone in the 1840s.
+To the west, the lot is bounded by what was once known as "Hart's Tavern", currently known as the "Bell House", and there is less than six feet between them, as they were once joined by a corridor added by Fielding Mahone in the 1840s.
 When the buildings were sold separately in 1901, the "hyphen" was removed.
 Evidence of the passage still remains in the main parlor of the Tavern today.

 The west room on the first floor is the most elaborate in detail as it reflects elaborate Federal style craftsmanship.
 The original pine floors run east-west.
 The baseboards and door and window trim are crafted in the Federal style.
 This room has thirty-four inch wainscot panels above the baseboards and hand-carved dentil molding.
 The original mantle in the west room remains.
 A reflection of the Federal woodwork throughout the house, the fireplace frontispiece is flanked by fluted pilasters on a block plinth.
 The east room has been enclosed in a modern brick wall that covers the entire east facing wall.
 A thirty-eight inch six panel door is located in the northeast corner of this room, providing access to a small gable roofed side porch.